RafaelDeJongh/Calculo/src/static/content/features.md

 Most if not all sites would like a contact form, sometimes this is an easy three field layout to just send a contact mail directly from your site, however this is not always the case as you can also properly customise your form to be dynamic and conditional if you require it for something more than a contact form.

-#### Multilingual Intergration <a id="info-multilingual"></a>
+#### Multilingual Integration <a id="info-multilingual"></a>

 Some sites require Multilingual support, and this can be done with via a range of options but is not always as easy just installing a plugin.
 Proper configuration is therefore required together with support of the theme to properly translate all the strings for it.
 With this feature we want to make the theme as well as the content fully multilingual in whatever language you desire.

-#### Offsite Backup Intergration <a id="info-backup"></a>
+#### Offsite Backup Integration <a id="info-backup"></a>

 It is always important to backup your website, in cases that you did something wrong, or updated a plugin or a core file that made the site go down.
-With this you can easily revert those changes and we will make it possible for you to store these backups locally on the server itself or on a cloudstorage like Google Drive, DropBox, One Drive and many more!
+With this you can easily revert those changes and we will make it possible for you to store these backups locally on the server itself or on a cloud storage like Google Drive, DropBox, One Drive and many more!
 The desired amount of backups can be configured on basis of how active your site is.
 It can backup from every four hours to a one time a month, and you can even say how many backups have to be preserved so it will automatically remove old and unneeded backups to make room for new ones.